tanalovas/QS-stochasticity_2026/README.md

 ## Scripts: Analysis and plots

 #### `fit_model_params.m`
-Fits the model parameters to the experimental time-series data for C8, HC10, and HC8 (from Le Guillouzer et. al. 2018) by minimising an objective function.
+Fits the model parameters to the experimental time-series data for C8, HC10, and HC8 (from Le Guillouzer et al. 2018, https://doi.org/10.1128/jb.00727-17) by minimising an objective function.
 The experimental data is interpolated onto a finer uniform time grid.

 **Settings:**